 Utah Voters Approved Medicaid Expansion, But State Lawmakers Are Balking

 Utah residents may have thought they were done fighting about Medicaid expansion last November.
-During the election, voters approved a ballot measure to expand the health program for low-income residents to cover 150,000 uninsured people in the state.
-But when Utah lawmakers opened a new legislative session in late January, they began pushing through a bill to roll back the scope and impact of that expansion.
+But when Utah lawmakers opened a new legislative session in late January, they began pushing through a bill to roll back the scope and impact of an expansion that voters approved by in a ballot measure.

 "We voted for this on Nov.
 6. We were very clear about what we wanted," says Andrew Roberts, a spokesman for Utah Decides, the group that organized the Medicaid expansion referendum, known as Proposition 3.

+The voter-approved measure would extend coverage to 150,000 uninsured people in the state.

-"We are frustrated, and I think Utahns are frustrated," he says.
+"We are frustrated, and I think Utahns are frustrated," Roberts says.

 He's so frustrated that his group hired a billboard truck to drive in circles around the Capitol building and through the snowy streets of Salt Lake City and its suburbs.
 Signs on the sides of the truck flash phrases in LED lights, including "Support democracy.
 Support Utah's vote."
 A looping video advertisement urges residents to call lawmakers "who don't respect the will of the people."

 After six years of talking about Medicaid expansion, voters approved the ballot measure on Nov.
-6, by 53 percent.
+6, with 53 percent in favor.
 But the issue erupted again when the legislative session started Jan.
 28.

-Similar legislative efforts to curtail expansion are also happening in Idaho, where voters passed a Medicaid expansion initiative in November by a 60 percent majority.
+Similar legislative efforts to curtail expansion are also happening in Idaho, where voters passed a Medicaid expansion initiative in November.
+Sixty-one percent of voters were in favor.
 Idaho lawmakers are considering ways to scale that program back.

 In politically and fiscally conservative Utah, legislators argue the 0.15 percent non-food sales tax that voters approved won't be enough to pay for Medicaid expansion.
 So they'll pass an expansion, but only a very limited one.